-Omar C. Taccad Chief Legal Counsel and Compliance Officer Omar C. Taccad, was appointed Chief Compliance Officer in October 2019 and is the Vice President for Legal, Governance and Compliance of the Corporation since July 9, 2018.
+Omar C. Taccad

+Chief Legal Counsel and Compliance Officer

+Mr. Omar C. Taccad, was appointed Chief Compliance Officer in October 2019 and is the Vice President for Legal, Governance and Compliance of the Corporation since July 9, 2018.
 Prior to joining the Corporation, he was Assistant Corporate Secretary of PLDT Communications and Energy Ventures, Inc. (formerly Pilipino Telephone Corporation) and served as Corporate Secretary or Assistant Corporate Secretary of several subsidiaries of PLDT, Inc., where he was also Head of Subsidiaries Services Division - Corporate Affairs and Legal Services Group until 2017.
 He obtained his Juris Doctor degree from the Ateneo de Manila University and was admitted to the Philippine Bar in 1998.
-Jayson L. Fernandez Corporate Secretary Jayson L. Fernandez was elected as Corporate Secretary of the Company on July 18, 2013.
-He is a Partner in Romulo Mabanta Buenaventura Sayoc & de los Angeles and currently co-chairs its tax department.
-He obtained his A.B.
-Management Economics and Juris Doctor degrees from the Ateneo de Manila University and was admitted to the Philippine Bar in 1996.
-Roxanne Viel C. Santos Assistant Corporate Secretary Roxanne Viel C. Santos was elected as the Assistant Corporate Secretary of the Corporation on July 15, 2020.
-She joined Romulo Mabanta Buenaventura Sayoc & de los Angeles in 2017 and is an Associate.
-She graduated from the Ateneo de Manila University School of Law with a Juris Doctor degree in 2016 and was admitted to the Philippine Bar in 2017.